GrandmasterW/AdventOfCode2023/README.md

 # aoc2023

-A Clojure library designed to ... well, that part is up to you.
+Collection of hopefully many solutions to the Advent of Code 2023 - in Clojure.

 ## Usage

-FIXME
+run: lein test

 ## License

-Copyright Â© 2023 FIXME
+Copyright © 2023 Werner Beckmann

 This program and the accompanying materials are made available under the terms of the Eclipse Public License 2.0 which is available at